volkerdobler/insertnums/README.md

 There is a bash-like history for the 'normal' command (input box).

 ```

 !! ::= runs last command (if available)
 !<integer> ::= runs the <integer> last command (if available) (!0 and !! are identical)
-!p          ::= shows current history in a VSCode output channel.
+!p ::= shows the current history in a VSCode output channel.
 !c ::= clears current history

 ```

 You can even add some additional commands to this history, but it is not possible to edit the history commands.

 Example: if you have run the previous command `10:5` and you would like to add a stop criteria, you can type `!!@i>5` to run the previous command with the new stop criteria (the new command will be `10:5@i>5`).

-New commands (including edited commands) will be saved in the history as new entry.
+New commands (including edited commands) will be saved in the history as a new entry.

-The number of commands in the bash-like history is not limited, but history will be cleared if extension or VSCode is reloaded.
+The number of commands in the bash-like history is not limited, but history will be cleared if the extension or VSCode is reloaded.

 ---